reyhanfdz/wedding-be/README.md

             - MAIL_ENCRYPTION=tls (default tls)
             - MAIL_FROM_ADDRESS="yourEmail@gmail.com" (Enter the email that has been set to 2nd verification)
             - MAIL_FROM_NAME="yourName" (Enter your name or app name, it will show as email from when the receiver get email from your app)
+    - The reset Enviroment you can set as default by .env.example
 8. Install Package
     - run command: composer install
 9. Generate key laravel